Internal Flow

 Set the Properties of the Outer Surface of the Volume

-Drag and drop the Conditions->Wall tool onto an edge of the volume.
+Drag and drop the Faces->Wall tool onto an edge of the volume.
 Double-click volume_2->Faces in the Select dialog and select Done to create walls on the outer surfaces of the volume.

 A wall is a solid surface through which fluid cannot flow.